NDIS Participants

 NDIS participants may find this a useful way to build resilience to sensory input; gradually staying for a little longer at each event.
 Although our social dances usually start after core support hours (from 6pm on a Fri or Sat night), they are only held every 4-6 weeks and need not create a significant drain on limited NDIS funding.
 Support workers need only accompany clients for the first 2 hours of a social event to give adult participants the opportunity to engage in an age appropriate activity with their peers.

 DanceUnity social events are usually ‘no or low’ cost.
-Our next event is a fundraiser for the Iris Foundation.
+Our next event is a casual get together at Umina Beachside in the Recreational Precinct.